codemagic-ci-cd/white-label-demo-project/README.md

 # White label sample project for Flutter

-This sample shows how to white-label your core version of a Flutter app without the need to create multiple workflows.
+This sample shows how to to create multiple strategies for white-labeling your application.

 ## Overview of white labeling with Codemagic